 Best for: Teams on GitHub, JetBrains users, developers who want solid AI assistance at a lower price point.

-The honest limitation: if you've used Cursor Pro or Copilot regularly, Codeium will feel like a step down in suggestion quality.
-But as a free starting point, or as a secondary tool, it's excellent.
+The honest assessment on quality: if you've used Cursor Pro or Copilot regularly, Windsurf's free tier will feel like a step down on complex multi-file tasks.
+But as a starting point that costs nothing, it's the best option on this list.

 Best for: Students, developers on a budget, anyone who wants to try AI coding without spending money.